 History of Our Name

-We were originally called Music Supervisors National Conference, then Music Educators National Conference (MENC), then MENC: The National Association for Music Education.
+We were originally called Music Supervisors’ National Conference; then, in 1934, we became Music Educators National Conference (MENC).
+In 1998, the name changed to MENC: The National Association for Music Education.
 On September 1, 2011, we became simply National Association for Music Education.

 For More Information

 - Quick Facts

 - NAfME Federated State Associations

 - Constitution and Bylaws (Revised March 2012 – PDF)